Modern Cinephile's Movie Player

 Your attention, please

-Overly explanatory movies and tv shows are fast becoming the new norm.
+Overly explanatory movies and TV shows are fast becoming the new norm.
 Scroll through the catalog on most streaming platforms these days and you’ll find no shortage of what appears to be low-grade “slop” movies and shows, seemingly designed from the beginning to be nothing more than background noise.
 Netflix has even been quoted as going so far to ask their screenwriters to have characters “announce what they’re doing so that viewers who have this program on in the background can follow along.”2

-I’m not sure there’s any concrete evidence yet of a correlation between the rise of smart phones and social media and what appears to be a steady decline in the average users attention spans3 over the years, but, regardless, here we are.
-Streaming platforms are no doubt exacerbating this issue due to the very nature of their business model, which is a monthly subscription fee not based on the amount of the content consumed, like ticket sales in theaters, but rather the amount and quality of content available.
+I’m not sure there’s any concrete evidence yet of a correlation between the rise of smart phones and social media and what appears to be a steady decline in the average user’s attention spans3 over the years, but, regardless, here we are.
+Streaming platforms are no doubt exacerbating this issue due to the very nature of their business model, which is a monthly subscription fee not based on the amount of the content consumed, like ticket sales in theaters, but rather the quantity and quality of content available.
 The more content they have, the more likely you are to find something to watch, and the more likely you are to stay subscribed.
-Creating quality content is expensive and difficult, but cranking out mediocre content that appeals to the lowest common denominator is now easier than ever.
+Creating quality content is expensive and difficult, but cranking out mediocre content that appeals to the lowest common denominator is becoming easier than ever.

 Technical Details